0dayCIA/Telegrambot/README.md

 # Telegrambot

 # Information
-you can Convert Any sentence to Qr code with that bot.
+you can Convert Any sentence to Qr code with this bot.

 # tutorial